CheapeOne/alttpr-tracker/README.md

 - PWA support: The page can now be installed to the homepage as a progressive web app (PWA).
 This also allows you to track while offline.
 - Reset button

+Development:

+Added build step to minify code and migrate to typescript.
+Redeveloped to use [deno](https://deno.com/) and [vite](https://vitejs.dev/).

 The following is the original readme.

 ---